Andrei Linde: Inflation and string theory

 Linde continues his work on the theory of inflationary multiverse.
 In particular, Renata Kallosh and Andrei Linde, together with their collaborators, developed a theory of cosmological attractors.
 This is a broad class of versions of inflationary cosmology which provide one of the best fits to the latest observational data.

 Honors and awards

-In July 2012, Linde was an inaugural awardee of the Breakthrough Prize in Fundamental Physics, the creation of physicist and internet entrepreneur Yuri Milner.
-In 2014, he was a co-recipient, with Alan Guth and Alexei Starobinsky, of the Kavli Prize awarded by the Norwegian Academy of Science and Letters.
+He was a co-recipient, with Alan Guth and Alexei Starobinsky, of the Kavli Prize awarded by the Norwegian Academy of Science and Letters.

-Linde is a member of the National Academy of Sciences and of the American Academy of Arts and Sciences.

 Personal life

 Linde is married to Renata Kallosh.
 They have two sons.

-His parents were Soviet physicists Irina Rakobolskaya and Dmitry Linde.

 Political positions

 In February–March 2022, he signed an open letter by Russian scientists condemning the 2022 Russian invasion of Ukraine, and another open letter by Breakthrough Prize laureates with the same message.